-July 2020 Option Grants
+2021 Option Grants

-On July 16, 2020, the Company granted options to purchase 489,295 shares of common stock to employees under the 2014 Plan.
-The options have an exercise price equal to \$11.90, which was the closing stock price as of the grant date, and vest over four years, with 25% vesting on the first anniversary of the grant and the remainder vesting in equal monthly installments thereafter.
+During the six months ended June 30, 2021, the Company granted options to purchase 603,050 shares of common stock to employees and directors of the Company under the 2020 Plan.
+The options have an exercise price equal to the closing stock price as of the grant date.
+Of the 603,050 options granted in 2021, 553,250 vest over four years, with 25% vesting on the first anniversary of the grant and the remainder vesting in equal monthly installments thereafter, the remaining 49,800 options were annual grants to directors and vest one year from the grant date.